-Hi Aunt Vadge.
+Hi Aunt Vadge,

-After I went home, my vagina started hurting so bad and there was a little blood in my panties, and I’m not on my period and wouldn’t be until next month.
+After I got home my vagina hurt so badly and there was a little blood in my underwear, and I’m not on my period (wouldn’t be until next month).
+Is it possible I lost my hymen?
+I’ve been fingered before, not deep, but it never bled.

 Sincerely,